xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 If instead we think through a lens of amortization, we find that insertion is, morally-speaking, a constant cost operation.
 Essentially, insertion is cheap enough often enough that prepaying a little extra at each common case can offset the high cost of the uncommon case.
-We can see how that looks in the graph below[^graph], where the spikes of cost don't exceed the constant-per-step payment.
+We can see how that looks in the graph below[^graph], where the black spikes of cost never exceed the red constant-per-step payment.

 ![a graph showing a constant-per-step bound over spiky costs](./amortizedgraph.jpeg)